dicebear/dicebear/CONTRIBUTING.md

 1. Update `version` in every `package.json` across the workspace
 2. Update internal workspace dependency references
 3. Update `version` in `src/python/core/pyproject.toml`,
-   `src/rust/core/Cargo.toml`, and `src/dart/core/pubspec.yaml` (the Python,
+   `src/rust/core/Cargo.toml`, `src/dart/core/pubspec.yaml`, and
-   Rust, and Dart cores are not npm workspaces, so they are bumped explicitly to stay in lockstep)
+   `src/csharp/core/DiceBear.Core.csproj` (the Python, Rust, Dart, and C# cores are not npm workspaces, so they are bumped explicitly to stay in lockstep)
 4. Sync `package-lock.json`
 5. Create a Git commit and tag (e.g. `v10.1.0`)